-TfL is now reporting a cycling metric which, they say is a representative measure of total kilometres cycled each day in central London.
+TfL is now reporting a cycling metric which is a representative measure of total kilometres cycled each day in central London.
 The previous TLRN index measure, covering the whole of London, was replaced because patterns of cycling have changed substantially following the provision of new facilities, which the counters on the TLRN do not adequately capture.
 This statistic is reported a quarter in arrears.
-This financial quarter (Q3 2018-19) has seen an increase of 2.4% over the same quarter last year. [(1171-1143)/1143)100 = 2.4%].
+This financial quarter (Q4 2018-19) has seen an increase of 3.9% over the same quarter last year. [(1171-1127)/1127)100 = 3.9%].

 This is a measure of cycling volume (distance cycled) and so any changes in volume do not necessarily imply an increase in cyclist numbers.
-Indeed from other TfL surveys we know that cycled distance has increased to a greater extent than increased number of journeys.
+TfL suggest the rise in distanced cycled is driven by population growth and existing cyclists cycling more.

 [Please note this metric has been incorrectly reported by TfL.
-The growth was being reported in comparison to the 2014 base year...]
+The growth was being reported in comparison to the 2014 base year, but described as year on year growth.]